Sitecore/Sitecore.Pathfinder/README.md

 }
 ```

-Include files are not simple text subsitutions, but are resolved at the lexing level of the compiler (before parsing), which allows Json
+Include files are not simple text subsitutions, but are resolved at the lexing level of the compiler (before parsing).
+The Include tag
-files to include Xml or Yaml files and vice versa.
-The Include tag is also part of the item schemas, which means that include files cannot
+is also part of the item schemas, which means that include files cannot be included at arbitrary positions.
+This is to ensure
-be included at arbitrary positions.
-This is to ensure Syntax Highlighting and IntelliSense still work.
+Syntax Highlighting, Validation and IntelliSense still work.

 Include files can be parameterized as can be seen in the second include file above.
 Parameters are simple text substitions.
 Parameter
 tokens are prefxied with '$' in the include file.
 Below is the second include file from the example above.